mekkim/innersourcecommons.org-wiki/Contracted-Contributor.md

 - The [[Dedicated Community Leader]] participates in or provides input for the performance review of every associate contracted for more than 20 % of his capacity.

+* For the line manager focused on deadlines and time, how was that handled (vs. cost)?
+    - Not handled at all.
+Most important message: commitment of the central org to fund these activities (expresses blessing from top level management).
+Some BUs provide internal services (have to justify every hour); this allows their participation.
+* Constraining scope of InnerSource to specific types (internal facing vs. public facing products)?
+    - BU's allowed to use their code for products, but most was internal focused.
+* Tried to connect product lines into an InnerSource community (co-create something they need for their product lines); implemented governance with central coordination and to set their focus for InnerSource scope.
+Still big challenges (not invented here).

 ## Resulting Context